Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Operator

 Thank you.
-The next question comes from the line of Rachel Vatnsdal with J.P.
+The next question sale of Rachel Vatnsdal with J.P.
 Morgan.
 You may proceed.

 Rachel Vatnsdal -- J.P.
 Morgan -- Analyst